quail-ink/docs.quail.ink/docs/writer/troubleshooting.md

 1. Check your spam folder.
 2. If you're the list owner, check your email settings, make sure you have enabled the email delivery.
+3. If you use email services in mainland China, you may not receive the email due to content censorship.